 This section covers concepts that are are key in the daily strongDM usage and operation.

-Users represent the individual end-users of the strongDM product and are provisioned within the strongDM Admin UI.
+Users and Service Accounts represent the individual end-users of the strongDM product and are provisioned within the strongDM Admin UI.

 Roles represent a collection of permissions, and typically correspond to teams, Active Directory OUs, use cases, or any other organizational scheme.

 Datasource and Server privileges are granted to Roles.

 The strongDM client is installed on a device (a laptop or workstation, for example) which a user uses to access infrastructure.
 All Datasource and Server access is conducted via the strongDM client.
 Additionally, all administrative and automation tasks may be performed via the CLI form of the strongDM client.

 The strongDM client (GUI and CLI) auto-updates as releases are made available.
 All strongDM binaries are signed according to OS conventions.

 A Relay creates connectivity to your datasources, while maintaining the egress-only nature of your firewall.
 Relays are the only things that can speak to your databases, mediating the connection between them and the strongDM public relay pool (or your Gateways).
 Relays use a statically-compiled binary, optionally wrapped in a Docker container.

 To create redundancy, you should deploy two relays (per firewalled/VPC region).

 A Gateway is a Relay that additionally listens for connections from the Client.
 By provisioning Gateways, an organization can ensure that its data flow does not leave its network.